Hackplayers/evil-winrm/README.md

 ### Kerberos
  - First you have to sync date with the DC: `rdate -n <dc_ip>`

 - To generate ticket there are many ways:

    * Using [ticketer.py] from impacket
-   * If you get a kirbi ticket using [Rubeus] or [Mimikatz] you have to convert to ccache using [ticket_converter.py]
+   * Using [Rubeus] or [Mimikatz] to get kirbi tickets (automatic conversion to ccache is supported)

- - Add ccache ticket.
-There are 2 ways:
+- Add ticket file.
+There are 3 ways:

    `export KRB5CCNAME=/foo/var/ticket.ccache`

    `cp ticket.ccache /tmp/krb5cc_0`

+   Use the `-K` parameter: `evil-winrm -i hostname -r DOMAIN.COM -K /path/to/ticket.ccache` or `evil-winrm -i hostname -r DOMAIN.COM -K /path/to/ticket.kirbi`

+   When using `-K`, the tool will automatically:
+   - Detect the ticket format (ccache or kirbi)
+   - Convert kirbi tickets to ccache format if needed (requires ticket_converter.py or impacket-ticketConverter)
+   - Validate the file exists and is readable
+   - Set the `KRB5CCNAME` environment variable
+   - Resolve IP addresses to FQDN for better Kerberos compatibility

  - Add realm to `/etc/krb5.conf` (for linux).
 Use of this format is important: